 At the top of the food chain, as they survey the landscape with a presence that reminds you of Disney’s Lion King poster, the tekkies now enjoy rampant and unchecked powers - the likes of which have rarely been witnessed in the talent universe before.

 As they swag into interviews with multiple job offers in hand - they make it amply clear that while they are willing to go on your rolls, the only boss they will serve is Plutus (the Greek God of wealth).

-It’s a trading mind-set that sets in early these days.
+It’s a trading mindset that sets in early these days.
 Right, in fact, at Class XII level when broad career decisions are mulled.
 The goal is to celebrate graduation convocation day with a black cap in one hand, and multiple offers in the other.
 And hit the ground running as top talent goes under the hammer from Day One.
-Highest bidder wins.
+The highest bidder wins.
 Mercenary template.

 👎For HR & Recruiter

 The system is steadily and systematically losing its axes of balance, judgment, and rationality.
 Not to mention sleep.
 Good old-fashioned ethics has become exactly that: Old Fashioned.
 Talent consultants and leaders are having nightmares with tech candidates issuing last-day rejections, teasing them with multiple offers, and shopping around nonchalantly.
 Even if they join, one never knows for how long.
 And despite deploying the best engagement practices, cultures are failing to keep these guys engaged.
 The only thing cracking up an HR manager these days is, ironically, a culture joke.
 It goes, “Loyalty?
 What’s that?”